|ChrisOLeary.com > BUY > Pitching > Mark Prior Was Not A Fluke|

 For a deeper understanding of Mark Prior's pitching mechanics, and what was wrong with them, you should read these articles...

-Dusty Baker wasn't the sole reason that Mark Prior broke down, but he certainly didn't do him any favors.
+Dusty Baker wasn't the sole reason Mark Prior broke down, but he certainly didn't do him any favors.
 You have to handle guys with problematic pitching mechanics very carefully.

 |about | contact | copyright | sitemap | liability policy|